Email Preferences

 Subscription pages and footers

 Braze lets you set a Custom Unsubscribe Page with your own HTML.
-This page will appear once a user has selected to unsubscribe from the bottom of an email.
+This page will appear after a user has selected to unsubscribe from the bottom of an email.
 Note that this page should be less than 750 KB.

 Learn more about best practices for email list management in Managing email subscriptions.